galaxyproject/iwc/workflows/ecology/ecoregionalization-workflow/README.md

 This output is a graph presenting the value of the SIH index according to the number of clusters.
 The silhouette index provides a measure of the separation between clusters and the compactness within each cluster.
 The silhouette index ranges from -1 to 1.
 Values close to 1 indicate that objects are well grouped and separated from other clusters, while values close to -1 indicate that objects are poorly grouped and may be closer to other clusters.
 A value close to 0 indicates a situation where objects are located at the border between two neighboring clusters.
 Thus, the optimal number of clusters is the one that maximizes the value of the SIH index.With this graph you will be able to determine the optimal number of clusters retained for the construction of ecoregions.

 #### Data to cluster
-File containing the data to be partitioned.
+This file contains the data to be partitioned.

 #### Data.bio table
-File containing four pieces of information, latitude, longitude, presence prediction and corresponding taxon.
+This file contains four pieces of information, latitude, longitude, presence prediction and corresponding taxon.

 ## Ecoregionalization workflow part 2
 ### Input data set